Philip Bilden: Secretary of the Navy nomination

 On January 25, 2017, President Trump announced his intention to nominate Bilden to be the United States Secretary of the Navy.
-Bilden announced his decision to respectfully withdraw from consideration as 76th Secretary of the Navy in a statement issued by the Pentagon on February 26, 2017 noting his inability to serve without materially adverse financial divestiture of private family assets.
+Bilden announced his decision to respectfully withdraw from consideration as 76th Secretary of the Navy in a statement issued by the Pentagon on February 26, 2017, noting his inability to serve without materially adverse financial divestiture of private family assets.
 Bilden outlined key challenges facing the 76th Secretary of the Navy due to a decade of budgetary disinvestment and the increasingly complex security environment facing the U.S. Navy.
 Bilden advised the next Secretary of the Navy to take urgent action to reverse the Navy and Marine Corps readiness and modernization deficit, develop a strategic plan for the fleet of the future, and partner with the Congress and industry to develop a multi-year procurement plan.

 National security and cybersecurity advocacy & philanthropy

-Bilden serves on several boards of public policy, non-profit, educational, and philanthropic organizations supporting military veterans, national and regional security, and cybersecurity missions.
-He serves as Chairman of the Board of Trustees of the Naval War College Foundation, where he also served as Vice Chairman and as the inaugural Chairman of the Center for Cyber Conflict Studies and the Cyber & Tech Council of Business Executives for National Security.
+Bilden has served on several boards of public policy, non-profit, educational, and philanthropic organizations supporting military veterans, national and regional security, and cybersecurity missions.
+He previously served as Chairman of the Board of Trustees of the Naval War College Foundation, where he also served as Vice Chairman and as the inaugural Chairman of the Center for Cyber Conflict Studies and the Cyber & Tech Council of Business Executives for National Security.
 He previously served on the Chief of Naval Operations Executive Panel (U.S. Navy), the Board of Directors of the United States Naval Academy Foundation; the Board of Directors, U.S. Naval Institute; the Board of Advisors of Georgetown University School of Foreign Service; and the Asia Pacific Advisory Board and Dean's Board of Advisors of Harvard Business School.